 We all want to ride the best and fastest bikes, but that comes with a cost sometimes nudging into five-digits.
 If your upper-limit budget is a more modest £2,000 / $2,500, we've got you covered for what you should be searching for.

-When you walk into a bike shop with two grand in your pocket, you're justified in expecting to exchange that cash for a bike that will see you dancing up the hills and racing to the town signs for years to come.
+When you walk into a bike shop with £2,000 / $2,500 in your pocket, you're justified in expecting to exchange that cash for a bike that will see you dancing up the hills and sprinting for road signs for years to come.

 Looking for something else?
 Check out: